Cornerstone-OnDemand/modelkit/README.md

   <img src="https://img.shields.io/github/license/clustree/modelkit" />
 </p>

-`modelkit` is a Python framework meant to make your ML models robust, reusable and performant in all situations you need to use them.
+`modelkit` is a minimalist yet powerful MLOps library for Python, built for people who want to deploy ML models to production.

-It is meant to bridge the gap between the different uses of your algorithms.
-With `modelkit` you can ensure that the same exact code will run in production, on your machine, or on data processing pipelines.
+It packs several features which make your go-to-production journey a breeze, and ensures that the same exact code will run in production, on your machine, or on data processing pipelines.

 ## Quickstart